 All of the above processing applies, with one key difference: Some of the milkfat is removed.
-Or, rather, the cream is skimmed out and then added back in to create one-percent or two-percent milk.
+Or, rather, the cream is skimmed out and then added back in to create 1 percent or 2 percent milk.
 Sure, it saves a few calories, but YOLO, people.

 Skim milk / nonfat milk

 The cream/fat gets wholly removed and not replaced.
 Some might argue that the same could be said for the joy and pleasure.